 In April 2022, Mustang announced interim data from two ongoing investigator-sponsored Phase 1 clinical trials evaluating two clinical candidates, MB-101 (IL13Rα2-targeted CAR T cell therapy licensed from City of Hope) and MB-108 (herpes simplex virus type 1 oncolytic virus licensed from Nationwide Children's Hospital) for the treatment of recurrent glioblastoma.
-Mustang completed all IND-enabling preclinical activities and is in the process of completing IND-enabling manufacturing activities requested by the FDA in a Pre-IND meeting.
-Mustang expects to file an IND for a Company-sponsored Phase 1 trial in 2023.
+All IND-enabling preclinical and manufacturing activities requested by the FDA in a Pre-IND Meeting have been completed, and Mustang expects to file an IND to support a Company-sponsored Phase 1 trial in 2023.